Stellar Collisions in Galactic Nuclei: Impact on Destructive Events Near a Supermassive Black Hole: Results Part II: destructive rates including stars from disrupted binaries

 For the Milky Way SMBH and Sun-like stars, this implies eccentricities of $e\approx0.99$.

-Hereafter we refer to stars that were disrupted from binaries and obtain bound, eccentric orbit as "injetced stars".
-Their contributions to the TDE, EMRI and DC rates, as well as their impact on the stellar density profile, obviously depend on two parameters : the total rate, $\eta_b$, at which they injected, and the distribution of injected stars over the $(r,r_p)$ space.
+Hereafter we refer to stars that were disrupted from binaries and obtain bound, eccentric orbits as "injected stars".
+Their contributions to the TDE, EMRI, and DC rates, as well as their impact on the stellar density profile, obviously depend on two parameters: the total rate, $\eta_b$, at which they are injected, and the distribution of injected stars over the $(r,r_p)$ space.
 The former depends on the fraction of stars which exist in binaries in the vicinity of $R_h$, while the latter reflects the original distribution function of binary separation distances.

-Some nontrivial assumptions are required to set the distribution of $a_b$, since it is a combined result of the inherent characteristics of binaries and how they can survive being disrupted by other stars ("ionized", \citep{HeggieHut1993}).
+Some nontrivial assumptions are required to set the distribution of $a_b$, since it is a combined result of the inherent characteristics of binaries and how they can survive being disrupted by other stars \cite[i.e. "ionized", ][]{HeggieHut1993}.
 Tighter (smaller $a_b$) binaries should clearly be more resilient to disruption by multibody forces.
 According to \cite{Hopman2009}, the probability of a binary with a given value of $a_b$ to survive disruption rises rapidly the further it lies from the SMBH.
-For Milky-Way parameters and Sun-like stars, binaries with $a_b\leq 0.2\;$AU should survive disruption at $R_h$.
+For Milky Way parameters and Sun-like stars, binaries with $a_b\leq 0.2\;$au should survive disruption at $R_h$.
 On the other hand, tighter binaries have smaller tidal disruption radii, and therefore smaller loss cones in angular momentum space and a smaller probability of disruption per binary.
-Conversely, wider (larger $a_b$) binaries which can survive somewhat outside of $R_h$ also have larger tidal disruption radii, and so they too can be scattered into disruptive eccentric orbits towards the SMBH with comparable probabilities.
+Conversely, wider (larger $a_b$) binaries which can survive somewhat outside of $R_h$ also have larger tidal disruption radii, and so they too can be scattered into disruptable eccentric orbits close to the SMBH with comparable probabilities.

 A full analysis of the proper distribution of binary separation distances is beyond the scope of this work, and hereafter we limit ourselves to two simplified options.
-As a nominal model, we assume that the maximal value is $a_{max}=1\;$AU (significantly wider binaries are both unlikely to survive in or close to the cusp, and will not contribute to the density in the $r\leq R_{col}$ region).
-We also consider the case $a_{max}=0.1\;$AU, which essentially assumes that only very tight binaries exist at any region which serves as a source for injected stars.
-In any case, we set the lower limit of $a_{min}=0.01\;$AU, which is the minimal separation distance for two sun-like stars.
+As a nominal model, we assume that the maximal value is $a_{max}=1\;$au (significantly wider binaries are both unlikely to survive in or close to the cusp, and will not contribute to the density in the $r\leq R_{col}$ region).
+We also consider the case $a_{max}=0.1\;$au, which essentially assumes that only very tight binaries exist at any region that serves as a source for injected stars.
+In any case, we set the lower limit of $a_{min}=0.01\;$au which is the minimal separation distance for two sun-like stars.